So, I bought a NES and SNES Classic Mini...

 The NES originally did not come with RGB video output, it's difficult to get a clean image out of the original console without modding.
 As such, the NES Mini is perhaps the best visual upgrade to modern screens you can get, if you want a product straight out of the box.
 The visual quality alone on the NES Mini, becomes a big selling point for owners of an original NES wanting to play on a big modern TV.

-The last picture option is a "CRT filter" and while I can appreciate a good scanline filter for modern TV's to replicate a CRT TV, aiding in making the picture less pixelated.
-Basically closer to how we used to view the games through a CRT TV, this NES Mini filter, however, also replicates a antenna interference to the output.
+The last picture option is a "CRT filter" and while I can appreciate a good scanline filter for modern TVs to replicate a CRT TV, aiding in making the picture less pixelated.
+Basically, closer to how we used to view the games through a CRT TV, this NES Mini filter, however, also replicates an antenna interference to the output.
 Much like the degraded picture an original NES outputs, as it had no RGB output and only composite out.
 I would've liked to have clean scanlines but without the blurry filters.

 Verdict